 The type of coffee which is very trendy nowadays in Japan is iced coffee and the countless latte variations that are seen as a form of art by some and which you can find in every coffee shop thorough the country.

 Iced coffee has been a hot topic in recent years, especially in Japan, and rightly so.
 It’s delicious!
-But I bet a lot of you haven’t tried Japanese iced coffee yet.
+But surely a lot of you haven’t tried Japanese iced coffee yet.

 How to make Japanese iced coffee